crossbario/crossbar/README.md

 We think above approach is scalable in terms of developement and deployment, and in particular allows developers to create more advanced systems with less complexity and in less time.

-Besides core application routing services, Crossbar.io additionally features:
+Complementing the core application routing services, Crossbar.io features:

  * **polyglot component hosting**
  * **multi-process architecture**